nchlg/palavraescocesa/README.md

 * scots

 ## improvements
-feel free to tell us how to improve our web page.
+feel free to reach out and tell us how we can improve our web page.